T-Mobile and Starlink have teamed together providing satellite-to-mobile service in remote areas where tower signals can't reach.

 Using T-Satellite on your device

-When you are in an area without traditional or roaming cellular services, your satellite-optimized device will automatically connect to the T-Satellite network if you are part of the T-Satellite beta.
+When you are in an area without traditional or roaming cellular services, your satellite-optimized device will automatically connect to the T-Satellite network.
 Manually selecting the T-Satellite network will not work while other cellular connection options are available.
 When connected to T-Satellite, your device will display T-Mobile SpaceX at the top-left side of your screen.

 Sending text messages to 911 Emergency Services